dnlmc/538/README.md

 __My a priori conjecture was 5/12, which equals roughly .41666...__

-As we used to say in my old job: 'close enough for government work.'
+As we used to say in my old job: _close enough for government work._

 The underlying R code for the simulation is 'misanthropic_neighbors.R' in this repository.
 The ui.R & server.R scripts pertain to the shiny app implementation.